Updated March 20, 2023

 - It helps in improving the quality of software with each feedback.

 Disadvantages of Alpha Testing

-- If the defects are left in the functional testing during the development stage, they remain uncovered in this as the main motive of Alpha testing is checking the user acceptability.
+- If the defects are left in the functional testing during the development stage, they remain uncovered as the main motive of Alpha testing is checking the user acceptability.
 It is not the in-depth testing of each requirement of software application.

 - The alpha testing environment is a replica of the production environment but still, some unnecessary defects arise because of some environmental issues which are unreal in the production environment.